TranscryptOrg/Transcrypt/README.rst

 - Overloading of () added + test
 - Optional overloading of [] enabled, doc updated, tests added
 - Doc update, operator overloading and sort/sorted examples added
-- Optional operator overloading added, -o (--opov) option, __pragma__ ('opov') and __pragma__ ('nopov'), currently supporting * / + - @ (MatMult).
+- Optional operator overloading added, -o (--opov) option, __pragma__ ('opov') and __pragma__ ('noopov'), currently supporting * / + - @ (MatMult).
 USE ONLY LOCALLY in Matrix/vector intensive code parts to maintain performance.
 The commandline switch I'd never use, but alas, it's there for symetry reasons.
 Testcases added.
 - -c (--check) option added, triggering static source code checks by PyFlakes, that's included in the distribution and automatically invoked
 - __pragma__ ('skip') and __pragma__ ('noskip') added to skip code generation for certain fragments
 - -j (--jskeys) option added.
 Normally in Python {key: 'value'} and {keyfunc (): 'value'} are allowed, and the keys are dynamically evaluated.
 JS programmers are used to {key, 'value'} being interpreted as {'key': 'value'} and {keyfunc (): 'value'} being forbidden.
 The Python interpretation is preferred, since its more flexible.
 If you cherish your JS habits, use the --jskeys switch.
 Note that this has no influence on compatibility with 3rd party JS libs.